 Peak season, the time between April and September when over 80 percent of people move, is upon us again.
-Not only is the summer full of big corporate relocations, but a tremendous amount of families also prefer to make their moves during the summer.
-As such, it’s when most companies tackle any big expansion or relocation initiatives to accommodate employees’ personal needs and those of their children.
+As such, it’s when most companies tackle any big expansion or relocation initiatives to accommodate employees’ personal needs.
 Not so coincidentally, it’s also when HR professionals feel as though there aren’t enough hours in the day.
-Coordinating so many moves can make for an overwhelming and stressful summer for employees and children if the proper planning isn’t taken into consideration.
+Coordinating so many moves can make for an overwhelming and stressful summer if the proper planning isn’t taken into consideration.

 TRANSPARENCY IS KEY (SO EXPECT A LOT OF QUESTIONS)